mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

 !!! question "Can I cast concept objects to super concept objects?"

-    > I have the following successfull boolean check: `someConcept.isSubConceptOf(MySuperConcept)`
+    > I have the following successful boolean check: `someConcept.isSubConceptOf(MySuperConcept)`
     > But if I put this code below, it fails with an exception that the cast cannot be performed: `((concept<MySuperConcept>) someConcept)`
     > The type of the expression someConcept is `concept<>.`